UCLALibrary/docker-cantaloupe/README.md

 Locally, we deploy Cantaloupe with Kubernetes.
 We're working on some documentation to fill in here with instructions on how you, too, can do this.

+### Working with Pinned OS Packages

+We pin the versions of packages that we install into our base image.
+What this means is that periodically a pinned version will become obsolete and the build will break.
+We have a nightly build that should catch this issues for us, but in the case that you find the breakage before us, there is a handy way to tell which pinned version has broken the build.
+To see the current versions inside the base image, run:

+    mvn validate -Dversions

+This will output a list of current versions, which can be compared to the pinned versions defined in the project's POM file (i.e., pom.xml).

+### Acknowledgments

+This project started as a fork of the [docker-cantaloupe](https://github.com/MITLibraries/docker-cantaloupe) project from MIT Libraries.
+It's changed dramatically since we forked it from the upstream, but we still want to acknowledge the source from which we started.
+Thanks!

 ### Contact

-We use an internal ticketing system, but we've left the GitHub [issues queue](https://github.com/UCLALibrary/docker-cantaloupe/issues) open in case you'd like to file a ticket or make a suggestion.
+We use an internal ticketing system, but we've left the GitHub [issues queue](https://github.com/UCLALibrary/docker-cantaloupe/issues) open (in case you'd like to file a bug ticket).
+If you have a question or a general suggestion, you might prefer to use the project's [discussion board](https://github.com/UCLALibrary/docker-cantaloupe/discussions).
+Feel free to use either route to contact us.